glassyeyedfish/xfce4-weather-icons-ms/README.md

 ## Instal Instructions

 1. Copy "ms-light" and "ms-dark" into "$HOME/.config/xfce4/weather/icons/"
-2. Update the theme in the Appearance settings of the
+2. Update the theme in the Appearance settings of the applet.